khannashiv/Jenkins-Practice/Project-1/java-maven-sonar-argocd-helm-k8s/IMPLEMENTATION.md

     - ![](images/Jenkins-config-5.PNG "Jenkins-config-5")

 ## Configuring the Pipeline

-- **Jenkinsfile**: Add the pipeline script in a file named `Jenkinsfile` at the root of the repository.
-Example:
+- **Jenkinsfile**: Add the pipeline script in a file named `JenkinsFile` at the git repository whose absolute path is Jenkins-Practice/Project-1/java-maven-sonar-argocd-helm-k8s/spring-boot-app/JenkinsFile.
+Below we are explaining each code block which is part of Jenkins pipeine.

    ```groovy
    pipeline {